jacklion710/torchaudio-basics/lessons/l7/readme.md

 Once its running go to `http://127.0.0.1:5000` on a browser

-This Flask setup creates a web interface for uploading audio files and receiving predictions.
-It's an accessible way for users to interact with our audio classification model.

-## Conclusion

 This setup allows users to upload audio files through a web interface, and the backend processes these files to return the predicted audio class.
 Deploying the model in this way makes it accessible for real-world applications and testing.